Flagship Research

 Megaproject Debt

-Bangladesh has committed to $19.2 billion in megaproject loans, primarily for power generation, transport, and port infrastructure.
-While these investments are critical for long-term growth, they concentrate debt service obligations in the late 2020s and 2030s, creating a repayment hump that coincides with LDC graduation.
+Bangladesh has committed $19.2 billion in megaproject loans covering power generation, transport, and port infrastructure.
+These loans concentrate debt service in the late 2020s and early 2030s, creating a repayment hump that coincides directly with the post-LDC loss of concessional refinancing options.
+(Source: ERD project financing records.)

-Foreign exchange reserves have fallen from a peak of $46.4 billion to $24.4 billion, reducing import cover to 3.2 months.
-The 3-month threshold, below which the IMF considers reserves critically low, is now uncomfortably close.
-This reserve erosion limits the central bank's ability to manage exchange rate volatility and service external debt.
+Foreign exchange reserves fell from a peak of $46.4 billion to $24.4 billion in FY2024, reducing import cover to 3.2 months.
+The IMF's 3-month adequacy threshold is now only 0.2 months away.
+Reserve erosion limits Bangladesh Bank's ability to manage exchange rate volatility and service external debt obligations.
+(Source: Bangladesh Bank; IMF.)

 Chapter 5